 Miloš regularly performs with acclaimed violinists David Juritz, Harriet Mackenzie, classical guitarist Craig Ogden, cellists Adrian Bradbury and Matthew Sharp and soprano Bibi Heal.

-Miloš has also appeared with London Mozart Players, Russian Virtuosi of Europe, London Sinfonietta, Filharmonika Orchestra, Chroma Ensemble, Chorus of Opera North, and has worked with conductors such as Zoltán Kocsis, Oliver Knussen, Brian Schembri, Paul Kildea, Christopher Austin, Gerry Cornelius, Toby Purser, German Clavijo and Martin Wettges.
-Miloš has also performed with many leading UK Opera productions such as The Opera Group, Opera North, London Contemporary Opera and Opera Holland Park.
+Miloš has also appeared with the London Mozart Players, Russian Virtuosi, London Sinfonietta, Filharmonika Orchestra, Chroma Ensemble, Chorus of Opera North and has worked with conductors including Zoltán Kocsis, Oliver Knussen, Brian Schembri, Paul Kildea, Christopher Austin, Gerry Cornelius, Toby Purser, German Clavijo and Duncan Ward.

-In 2014 Miloš has been elected an Associate of the Royal Academy of Music ARAM for his contribution to the music.
-Miloš is extremely grateful to Burton Bradstock Festival for generous support towards his professional music career.
-He is an official artist and exclusively performs on the Pigini Accordions.
-Miloš’s debut solo CD will be released on Nimbus label in 2016.
+In 2014, Miloš was elected an Associate of the Royal Academy of Music ARAM for his contribution to music.
+Miloš is extremely grateful to the Burton Bradstock Festival for generous support towards his professional music career.
+He is an official artist and exclusively performs on Pigini Accordions.